ShaojianL/ShaojianL/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on receptor mediated endocytosis
+- 🔭 I’m currently working on receptor mediated endocytosis.
-- 🌱 I’m currently learning python, c++, SQL, React
+- 🌱 I’m currently learning python, c++, SQL, DNA and Protein analysis using machine learning techniques.
-- 🤔 I’m looking for help with python, c++, SQL, React, primer design
 - This account and its repository is created for the assignments/mini-projects in undergraduate CMPT courses at SFU, there is no note worthy project in this account.